 5. California State Polytechnic University Pomona

 California State Polytechnic University, or CalPolyPomona for short, offers a BS in Hospitality Management program that combines general education with business and hospitality courses.
-The program focuses on teaching students practical knowledge in the hospitality field as well as preparing them for management roles.
+The affordable hospitality management program focuses on teaching students practical knowledge in the hospitality field as well as preparing them for management roles.
 All students are required to complete a minimum of 800 hours of professional work as part of their degree.
 CalPolyPomona is one of the cheap hospitality management schools for in-state students.

 CalPolyPomona is one of two polytechnic universities in the state university system and offers bachelor’s in 94 majors and 39 master’s degrees.
 The school has a strong agricultural school component owing to its merger with the University of California, W.K.
 Kellogg Institute in 1949.
 The Collins College of Hospitality Management at CalPolyPomona has earned high rankings for its graduate program, job placement rate, and quality of education.
 It’s also the fourth largest hospitality management college in the United States.